-Analysis | Trump’s impeachment defense is still a mess
+Analysis | As Trump’s impeachment trial begins, his defense is a mess

-Trump’s defense has thus far rested on a series of arguments that do little to address his culpability for allegedly inciting the mob that stormed the U.S. Capitol on Jan.
-6. It has argued that the proceedings themselves are unconstitutional and that Trump has free speech — without focusing much on the established limits on such speech, which include incitement.
+Trump’s defense has rested on arguments that do little to address his culpability for allegedly inciting the mob that stormed the U.S. Capitol on Jan.
+6. It has argued that the proceedings themselves are unconstitutional and that Trump has a right to free speech — without focusing much on the established limits on such speech, which include incitement.

 The brief his legal team filed Monday reinforces some of the circular and broken logic of his defense — a throw-stuff-at-the-wall strategy that mirrors Trump’s own approach to politics.

-While making their constitutionality argument, for instance, Trump’s lawyers repeatedly cite constitutional law professor Brian Kalt’s analysis — no fewer than 15 times, in fact.
-They note Kalt has cited the words of founders such as Alexander Hamilton, saying that “Hamilton seemed to believe that removal was a required component of the impeachment penalty, which suggests that he viewed late impeachment as impossible.”
+While making their constitutionality argument, for instance, Trump’s attorneys repeatedly cite constitutional law professor Brian Kalt’s analysis — no fewer than 15 times, in fact.
+They note that Kalt has cited the words of founders such as Alexander Hamilton, saying that “Hamilton seemed to believe that removal was a required component of the impeachment penalty, which suggests that he viewed late impeachment as impossible.”

 As Kalt has noted, though, the 2001 analysis they cite actually argued in favor of an impeachment and trial after an official was out of office.
-Kalt merely cited the evidence for both sides and then disputed arguments like the one above.
+Kalt merely cited the evidence for both sides and then disputed arguments such as the one above.

-The brief states, “When a President is no longer in office, the objective of an impeachment ceases,” and then cites Kalt in a footnote, as if this was Kalt’s position.
+The brief states, “When a President is no longer in office, the objective of an impeachment ceases,” and then cites Kalt in a footnote, as though this was his position.
 What Kalt was actually doing, though, was merely describing that argument.
 He later concluded that this particular reading of the Constitution was plausible, but that “it is not the only possible one, and it has deep flaws.”

 Kalt isn’t the only expert to be misconstrued in the brief.
-In another footnote, it cites University of Colorado at Boulder professor Paul Campos writing in 2019, “Impeachment, in practice, has become something intended solely to remove a corrupt president.…”
+In another footnote, it cites Paul Campos, a professor at the University of Colorado at Boulder, writing in 2019, “Impeachment, in practice, has become something intended solely to remove a corrupt president.”

-That sounds like Campos was weighing in on whether presidents can be convicted after leaving office, given that they could no longer technically be removed, right?
+That sounds as though Campos was weighing in on whether presidents can be convicted after leaving office, given that they could no longer technically be removed, right?
 Wrong.
-Campos didn’t address that question at all; instead, his argument was that the 25th Amendment was an alternative available for removing an unfit president who might not technically have committed any high crimes (the standard for impeachment).
+Campos didn’t address that question at all; instead, his argument was that the 25th Amendment was an alternative available for removing an unfit president who may not technically have committed any high crimes (the standard for impeachment).
 The operative word wasn’t “remove,” but rather “corrupt.”
 (Campos told a reporter that Trump’s lawyers citing him like that involved “an incredible amount of chutzpah.”)

 At another point, when the brief addresses Trump’s Jan.
 6 speech before the Capitol was breached, it suggests that his rhetoric about how his supporters should “fight” wasn’t violent and was clearly meant figuratively.
 This is a valid defense, given that metaphors permeate our politics.
 But then his team asserts that Trump mentioned fighting only a “handful” of times.